applicaster/developer.applicaster.com/book/analytics/developing_analytics_plugins/developing_analytics_plugins.md

   end
 ```
-If you want to add it as a default provider (one that is included by default in new builds across customers), make sure to check with Yoni Osteen before you do so.
+If you want to add it as a default provider (one that is included by default in new builds across customers), include Yoni Osteen in the PR for approval.
+It is worth checking before you start your work if that will be fine.

 If you get that approved, you need to add it here:

 ```
 s.subspec 'Basic' do |basic|